jeonbyeongmin/unsolvable/meridian/docs/internal/audit-notes.md

 ### Compliance

 Comprehensive audit trails are maintained for regulatory compliance.
-Retention policies are configurable at the organizational level.
+Retention policies are configurable at the enterprise level.
 All data handling follows GDPR and SOC 2 Type II requirements.

 ### Recommendations